 After you have scanned your 4×5″ / 5×7″ or even 8×10″ glass negatives (or had it done professionally), we recommend placing them in the matching-sized enclosures mentioned above, and then into an appropriately-sized Hinged Lid, Short Top or Drop Front Box (see photo above).
 We also recommend interleaving each glass plate with a similarly-sized sheet of 1/8-inch Acid-Free Foamboard.
 This will insulate each plate from contact with others, while the Foamboard will not add any significant weight to your storage box.

-In closing, by following the above suggestions for storing negatives you can rest assured that your materials are archivally safe & secure / organized / and properly identified—while revealing treasured images you perhaps did not know even existed.
+By following the above suggestions for storing negatives you can rest assured that your materials are archivally safe & secure / organized / and properly identified—while revealing treasured images you perhaps did not know even existed.

-And finally, we hope that you will contact us here at Archival Methods if you have any other questions regarding storing negatives—both old & new—as we’re ALWAYS there to help with friendly, personal advice.
+And finally, we hope that you will contact us here at Archival Methods if you have any other questions regarding storing negatives—both old & new—as we’re always there to help with friendly, personal advice.